Derek Sutton

-Senior Clerk
+Joint Senior Clerk

-Will has a broad practice that spans all of Chambers' main areas of work.
-He enjoys collaborating with others in both large and small teams, and has also acted as sole counsel in various public law, employment and commercial matters.
-Will has appeared unled in the Administrative Court, the Employment Tribunal, the County Court and before the RFU's Appeal Panel, and has had further trial advocacy experience as junior counsel in the Chancery Division.
+As well as having extensive experience working with others in (very) large and small teams alike, Will is instructed regularly as sole counsel.
+He has appeared unled in the Administrative Court, the Employment Tribunal, the County Court and before the RFU's Appeal Panel, and has had further advocacy experience in the Privy Council and the Chancery Division.

-Will accepts instructions in all areas of public and administrative law.
-Will has experience in commercial judicial reviews as well as in immigration-related matters.
-He has also worked on a number of matters related to parliamentary and local government election law.
-His experience includes urgent/expedited proceedings in high-profile litigation (on behalf of the Labour Party, asylum-seekers at risk of removal from the UK to Rwanda, and the energy company Octopus).
+Will's experience includes urgent/expedited proceedings in high-profile litigation (on behalf of the Labour Party, asylum-seekers at risk of removal from the UK to Rwanda, and the energy company Octopus).

 At the start of the litigation, this case also involved urgent applications for interim relief to prevent eight individuals from being removed to Rwanda on the first planned flight on 14 June 2022.
 The High Court and Court of Appeal refused interim relief, and the Supreme Court refused permission to appeal, but a rule 39 application to the European Court of Human Rights succeeded and ultimately precipitated the cancellation of the flight.